 Duke Law offers a full scholarship to judges accepted to the program for tuition and room and board.
 A detailed list of expenses covered by the scholarship is posted at http://law.duke.edu/judicialstudies/degree/tuition/ .

 First Judicial Studies Master’s Program a Success

 The inaugural class, which enrolled in summer 2012, included 18 judges -- 12 state court judges, 4 federal court judges, and 2 international judges.
 The judges uniformly praised the first two sessions, which ended on June 14, 2013.
-The judges continue work on their research thesis with an anticipated graduation in spring 2014.
+The judges completed the work on their research theses and graduated in spring 2014.
 The rigorous demands of the course work and thesis submission are heavy, but the judges enthusiastically acknowledge that the rewards of participation are well worth the efforts.